hvianna/audioMotion.js/README.md

 Several options of color gradients for the analyzer bars.
 Default is "Classic".

-### LOG (Logarithmic scale)
+### LOG button (Logarithmic scale)

 The logarithmic scale allocates more canvas space for lower frequencies, resulting in improved visualization of beats, bass and vocals.
 Default on.

-Turning this option off will make audioMotion.js use a linear distribution of frequencies in the horizontal axis.
+Turn this option off to make audioMotion.js use a linear distribution of frequencies in the horizontal axis.
 Combine it with a narrower frequency range and lower FFT size for a more classic-looking analyzer, with wider bars (see screenshot 2 below).

-### SCALE (Show scale)
+### SCALE button (Toggle scale)

 This option toggles the display of the frequency scale.
 Default on.

-Clicking on the canvas will also toggle the display of the frequency scale.
+Clicking on the canvas will also toggle the scale.
 Useful when you're on fullscreen mode.

-### HI-SENS (High sensitivity)
+### HI-SENS button (High sensitivity)

-Check this option to increase the analyzer sensitivity and improve the visualization of songs too quiet.
+Turn this option on to increase the analyzer sensitivity and improve the visualization of songs too quiet.
 Default off.

-### PEAKS (Show peaks)
+### PEAKS button (Show peaks)

-Check this option to retain each frequency volume peak on screen for a short time.
+Turn this option on to retain volume peaks on screen for a short time.
 Default on.

 ## Screenshots